gellmr/App472.Solution/README.md

     <add name="EFConnection" connectionString="Data Source=localhost\SQLEXPRESS; Database=EFdatabase; Initial Catalog=EFdatabase; MultipleActiveResultSets=true; Integrated Security=true;" providerName="System.Data.SqlClient" />
 </connectionStrings>
 ```

+To use `Windows Authentication` with your connection string, you would specify either
+- Trusted_Connection=True or
+- Integrated Security=SSPI or
+- Integrated Security=true

+This will cause the connection to use windows authentication, and it will ignore any `User ID` and `Password` given in the connection string.

+When you use `SQL Server` authentication you must not specify (any) of these 3 settings in your connection string.
+Instead provide the `User ID` and `Password`.

 SQL Express is already configured to allow the windows user `Administrator` to connect using our windows username and password (its how we logged on to rdp)